-GSK grabs Calico top scientist and Roche veteran as new R&D head
+GSK grabs Roche veteran and Calico scientist Barron as new R&D head

 GSK has lagged behind rivals in recent years in producing multibillion-dollar blockbuster drugs.
 It has also suffered a number of high-profile clinical trial failures on Vallance’s watch, undermining faith in its R&D skills.

-Walmsley said Barron’s hiring as president of R&D and a board member from Jan.
+Walmsley said the appointment of Barron as president of R&D and a board member from Jan.
 1 was a “very significant” move for Britain’s biggest drugmaker.

 “This underscores the absolute, unequivocal prioritization I‘m placing on improving our performance in our biggest business, which is pharma,” she told Reuters on Wednesday.
 “Pharma R&D and the pipeline is at the heart of that.”

-Shares climbed 1.5 percent following news of the appointment in a broadly flat market.
+GSK shares ended 1.5 percent higher in a broadly flat market.

 Vallance’s departure had been expected after a source familiar with the matter said last week he was quitting for the top British science post.